 The bridge material templates are living documents and it is recommended that the latest templates be accessed and utilized when ordering bridge materials or developing contracts with bridge material supply phases.
 The bridge material templates can be downloaded in MS Word through the following links:

-- All Steel Portable Bridge - November 17, 2021 (DOCX, 72KB): For portable bridges, of varying lengths, composed of steel box girders with a composite steel plate deck.
+- All Steel Portable Bridge - April 1, 2022 (DOCX, 68KB): For portable bridges, of varying lengths, composed of steel box girders with a composite steel plate deck.
 These bridges are currently the most common Ministry standard bridge type for short term application, when it is desired that the bridge be easily moved to other locations in the future

-- Concrete Deck on Steel Girders - November 17, 2021 (DOCX, 82KB): For steel girder bridges that have concrete decks.
+- Concrete Deck on Steel Girders - April 20, 2022 (DOCX, 112KB): For steel girder bridges that have concrete decks.
 The deck may be either composite with the girders or non-composite

-- Concrete Slab Girders - November 17, 2021 (DOCX, 73KB): For bridges with superstructures composed of multiple reinforced concrete slabs that act as both the girders and the deck for the bridge.
+- Concrete Slab Girders - April 6, 2021 (DOCX, 97KB): For bridges with superstructures composed of multiple reinforced concrete slabs that act as both the girders and the deck for the bridge.
 The slabs may be connected (welded or grouted) to each other, or unconnected to each other

 - Timber Deck on Steel Girders - November 17, 2021 (DOCX, 73KB): For new steel girder bridges that have timber decks.
 The timber decks may be composed of discrete pre-constructed modular panels, or the deck may be built on site as a continuous timber deck.